Mighty Fine Logo

 Updates

 You will need to update WordPress regularly to keep everything running smoothly.
 Many web hosting companies now offer the ability to make automatic updates as they become available through your C-Panel.
-Or you can choose to work with a WordPress developer that will handle all of your hosting and maintenance needs.
-Professional agencies make sure everything is optimized and will continually tweak settings to improve the performance and health of your website.
+Or you can work with a WordPress developer that will handle all your hosting and maintenance needs.
+Professional agencies ensure everything is optimized and will continually tweak settings to improve the performance and health of your website.
 Maintaining a WordPress website is easy if you just set some time to do it.

 Keep it secure

 First, I would start by choosing a reputable hosting company that offers some sort of two-step authentication.
-We host a number of sites for our clients and have never been hacked — knock on wood.
+We host several sites for our clients and have never been hacked — knock on wood.
 For the most part, WordPress is secure on its own.

 Search Engine Optimization

-Implementing basic SEO on a new WordPress website couldn’t be easier with the right plugin.
+Implementing SEO on a new WordPress website couldn’t be easier with the right plugin.
 You will need to know some basics, like how to navigate the WordPress dashboard, but from there, most plugins will walk you through the process.
-We use Rank Math because it delivers everything we need for basic SEO implementation and how you want your website to appear in search with structured data with tools like: title description, keyword placement, tagging, metadata, and more.

 Conclusion

-If you’re in need of a professional web design agency to get your new website started, please feel free to reach out.
+If you need a professional WordPress website design agency to start your new website, please feel free to reach out.

 Website Design